randyjaillet/Opty/readme.md

 ## Value Storage

-Opty elements store their current values using the jQuery `data()` method in the key "values".
-This is a string for single-select Opty elements and an array for multi-select ones.
-For example, to retrieve the current value on the above Opty element, one could use: `$("#foods").data("values")`.
+Opti elements store their current values using the jQuery `data()` method in the key "values".
+This is a string for single-select Opti elements and an array for multi-select ones.
+For example, to retrieve the current value on the above Opti element, one could use: `$("#foods").data("values")`.
 (This would retrieve the `data-value` of the currently chosen option, not the text.)

 ## Short Mode

-If an Opty element has less than five items, it will enter "short mode" and nix its search feature.
+If an Opti element has less than five items, it will enter "short mode" and nix its search feature.